BenRacicot/wp-adminpage/README.md

 <h2>Steps for use:</h2>
 <ol>
-<li>Read through the comments and make the file farmiliar before customizing. </li>
+<li>Read through the comments and make the file familiar before customizing. </li>

-<li>Rename add_menu_page()'s Page Title, Menu Title, Slug Name and function name to your prefrence.
+<li>Rename add_menu_page()'s Page Title, Menu Title, Slug Name and function name to your preference.
 Note: slug_name is used in several places. page_content_func is the page's html output function.</li>

 <li>Rename register_setting()'s options group (used within settings_fields()),
 	the options name (used in settings_fields() & any get_option('my-setting') in the future),